The soul of the sluggard craves and gets nothing, while the soul of the diligent is richly supplied.

 Slothfulness casts into a deep sleep, and an idle person will suffer hunger.

 Go to the ant, O sluggard; consider her ways, and be wise.
-Without having any chief, officer, or ruler, she prepares her bread in summer and gathers her food in harvest.

 Unless otherwise noted, all Bible verses are from The Holy Bible, English Standard Version® Copyright© 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.